Jeiwan/uniswapv3-book/content/docs/milestone_4/user-interface.md

 ![Pools graph](/images/milestone_4/pools_graph.png)

-The biggest advantage graphs give us is the ability to traverse its nods, from one node to another, to find paths.
+The biggest advantage graphs give us is the ability to traverse its nodes, from one node to another, to find paths.
 Specifically, we'll use [A* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
 Feel free learning about how the algorithm works, but, in our app, we'll use a library to make our life easier.
 The set of libraries we'll use is:
 [ngraph.ngraph](https://github.com/anvaka/ngraph.graph) for building graphs and [ngraph.path](https://github.com/anvaka/ngraph.path)